juicedata/juicefs/docs/en/administration/monitoring.md

 ![](../images/grafana-dashboard.jpg)

-## Collecting monitoring metrics
+## Collecting metrics data for other types of clients {#collect-metrics}

-There are different ways to collect monitoring metrics depending on how JuiceFS is deployed, which are described below.
+For different types of JuiceFS Client, metrics data is handled slightly differently.

 ### Mount point